adescographics/adakemi2026/README.md

 - No build tools required for development
 - All styling is in a single CSS file for simplicity
 - JavaScript uses vanilla DOM manipulation
+- You would need Python 3.6+ to run locally because it runs on the server.

 ## Support

-For questions or issues, please contact the website owner through the contact form.
+For questions or issues, send a main at adescographics2023@gmail.com.